Koenkk/zigbee2mqtt.io/docs/devices/MCCGQ11LM.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
 ## Notes

+### Battery
+Uses a CR1632 battery

 ### Pairing
 Press and hold the reset button on the device for +- 5 seconds (until the blue light starts blinking).
 After this the device will automatically join.
-If this doesn't work, try with a single short button press.
+If this doesn't work, after starting the pairing process with the long press, keep short pressing the button aprroximately once a second until the interview process is finished.

 ### Troubleshooting: device stops sending messages/disconnects from network